Original Medicare vs. Medicare Advantage

 There are typically 2 main ways of getting Medicare coverage—Original Medicare and Medicare Advantage.
 Here are some important reminders.

-Original Medicare (Medicare Part A and Part B)
+Original Medicare (Medicare Part A and Medicare Part B)

-• If you want prescription drug coverage, you can join a separate Part D plan.
+• If you want prescription drug coverage, you can join a separate Medicare Part D Prescription Drug plan.

 • Can use any doctor or hospital that takes Medicare, anywhere in the U.S.